Navigation: THE REMOTE DATABASE VERSION >

 While you can have simultaneous users running DONATION, there are some actions in the program that can only be run when you are the only user running DONATION, because we have judged that there is too much danger of conflicting or inconsistent data being put into the database if more than one person tries to do the same actions at the same time.
 For instance, uploading or downloading data.
 In these cases, you will receive a message from the program informing you of why you cannot do that action at that time.
 To resolve the problem, ask other simultaneous users of DONATION to exit the program, and then try the action again.

 In addition, only one user at a time can be creating receipts, or doing other Receipt menu options that can affect receipts, although other users can still be logged into DONATION at the same time.
-If you do have multiple users wanting to create individual receipts at the same time, please be careful to do your printing (or saving to PDF, or emailing) of those receipts, then exit the report viewing window, as quickly as possible.
-It's only after you exit the window viewing the receipts (or finish any other actions affecting receipts) that another user can do Receipt menu actions.
+If you do have multiple users wanting to create individual receipts at the same time, please be careful to do your printing (or saving to PDF, or emailing) of those receipts as quickly as possible.
+It's only after you have done one of those actions, or exit the window viewing the receipts that another user can do Receipt menu actions.

 In some other cases, two or more users can do the same thing at the same time (for example creating or editing donors or donations on the main window), but in unusual circumstances, you may get an error message.
 For instance, suppose two users are simultaneously making an address change for the exact same donor.
 The first one that clicks Save will have their changes saved, but the second one will probably get a slightly technical-looking error message saying "Record changed between retrieve and update", and will not be able to save their changes.
 They will have to click Cancel to abandon their changes.

-When you do have a Web Network Version allowing for simultaneous users, a Refresh button appears at the top right of the Donor List on the main window.
+When you do have a Remote Database Version allowing for simultaneous users, a Refresh button appears at the top right of the Donor List on the main window.
 Clicking that will reload the main window, to pick up changes made by other simultaneous users, for instance added or deleted donors, changes to donor names, changes to the lists of donor or donation categories, etc.

 Although the DONATION program almost never crashes, if it does, or if a user running DONATION restarts or turns off their computer without exiting DONATION first or there is a power failure, a minor problem can occur.
 Any user on another computer that tries to run DONATION may get a message that the maximum number of simultaneous users has been exceeded, when it in fact hasn't.
 (That includes if only one simultaneous user is allowed!)
 That's because the copy of DONATION that crashed, or wasn't exited properly when its computer was restarted, didn't have a chance to notify the database server that it had exited, and thus the server thinks it is still using up one of your simultaneous users.
 Fortunately, this problem is easily resolved - wait two minutes and try again, and it will be OK, because indications in the server that any given simultaneous user is using DONATION are automatically cleared after two minutes.